muneer78/muneer78.github.io/_posts/2023-05-01-great-lines-the-future-is-meaningless-edition.md

 ---
-tags: great-lines
+date: 2023-05-01
-title: "Great Lines: The Future Is Meaningless Edition"
+title: The Future Is Meaningless Edition
+tags: newsletter
 ---

 First, I feel this way every time I have a chocolate bar after dinner.